-Cotton Then and Now, at 1,800-acre Frogmore Plantation, features historical cotton and slave culture tours but also the high-tech computerized farming and ginning of today.
-Call for days and times of the gospel music special Journey through the South with Song, a fun, interactive history of music with a slave wedding re-enactment.
+Cotton Then and Now is the story told at the 1,800-acre Frogmore Plantation, which features historical cotton and slave-culture tours but also includes the high-tech computerized farming and ginning of today.

-RV-lovers will want to park at the River View RV Park under the live oaks with magnificent views of the river.
-Other guests may overnight at the Comfort Suites Riverfront Hotel and savor the complimentary Southern breakfast on the banks of the Mississippi River, take a stroll along the new riverwalk and visit the state-of-art Vidalia Conference and Convention Center.
+RV-lovers will want to park at the River View RV Park, located under the live oaks and featuring magnificent views of the river.
+Other guests may overnight at the Comfort Suites Riverfront Hotel and savor the complimentary Southern breakfast on the banks of the Mississippi River.
+Guests can take a stroll along the new riverwalk and visit the state-of-art Vidalia Conference and Convention Center.
 The screened or glassed-in porch at Slough Daddy’s, next door, is a must for lunch or dinner.
 Molly B’s catfish is a favorite.

-Providing harmony of the river, the lakes, the music and food and family, Concordia is the perfect place for a relaxing weekend.
-For more information, go to www.vidaliala.com or www.ferridaychamber.org, phone (318) 336-7008 or e-mail CPTC@concordiatourism.org.
+Providing harmony among the river, the lakes, the music, and food and family, Concordia is the perfect place for a relaxing weekend.
+For more information, visit www.vidaliala.com or www.ferridaychamber.org or call (318) 336-7008 or e-mailCPTC@concordiatourism.org.

-“Reel” excitement abounds in Lafourche Parish, one of the Top 5 fishing spots in the U.S. Fishing charters are available in the South Lafourche area down to Fourchon at the Gulf of Mexico.
-If a charter is not for you, cast your line into the Gulf at the public beach at Fourchon or just enjoy the cool Gulf breeze as you watch the waves roll to shore or take a dip in the warm Gulf waters.
-Swamp tours are available either by pontoon boat or airboat.
-Also, the E. D. White State historic Site is open – find out about special events at www.lafourche-tourism.org.
+“Reel” excitement abounds in Lafourche Parish, one of the Top 5 fishing spots in America.
+Fishing charters are available in the South Lafourche area down to Fourchon at the Gulf of Mexico.
+If a charter is not for you, cast your line into the gulf at the public beach at Fourchon or just enjoy the cool gulf breeze as you watch the waves roll to shore or take a dip in the warm gulf waters.

 If you had the pleasure of seeing the motion picture Steel Magnolias, you already know what a beautiful town Natchitoches is.
 This is a town where you can experience the charm of the original French colony in Louisiana, established in 1714.
 The Landmark Historic District offers distinctive shopping, dining and attractions, while the town also features historic fort sites, museums, cultural events and festivals.